 - When “Require a Deposit” is selected, you’ll also have the option to allow clients to pay the full price up front by checking the “Also give clients the option to pay the full amount in advance” button.
 If unchecked, clients will only be able to pay the deposit price when booking an appointment.

-- Require a valid credit card, but don't charge: This option is only available for Stripe, Square, and Braintree.
-But man, is it useful!
+- Require a valid credit card, but don't charge: This option is only available for Stripe and Square.
+But wow, is it useful!
 This way, clients will enter a credit card number, but not pay anything up front during the booking process.
 This will ensure that their credit card is valid and add it to their client profile in Acuity, as well as their Customer list (for Stripe users).
 You can then charge it later, if necessary.

-- The client will see a $1 charge on their card (uncaptured), which is used for validation purposes, but will later be released (voided).
+- The client will see a $1 charge on their card (uncaptured).
+This charge is used for validation purposes, but will later be released (voided).
 Square will void the charge after six days.
 Stripe will do so after seven days.